President of Sri Lanka: History

-In October 2022 the 21st Constitutional Amendment was introduced as plan to empower parliament over the executive president and curbs some of the powers of the president.
-Under the 21st Amendment, the President, the Cabinet of Ministers and the National Council will be held accountable to the parliament.
+In October 2022, the 21st Constitutional Amendment was introduced as a plan to empower the parliament over the executive president and curbs some of the powers of the president.
+Under the 21st Amendment, the President, Cabinet of Ministers and National Council are all held accountable to the parliament.
 Fifteen Committees and Oversight Committees are also accountable to parliament.
-One of the key provisions in 21st Amendment is disqualifying dual-citizens from contesting elections in Sri Lanka.
+One of the key provisions in 21st Amendment is disqualifying dual-citizens from contesting in elections in Sri Lanka.

 Selection process

 Eligibility

-The Constitution sets the following qualifications for holding the presidency:
+The article 31 Constitution of Sri Lanka sets the following qualifications for holding the presidency: